dini-ag-kim/holding-ontology/holding.md

 Relates a Document to an Item that is an exemplar of the Document.
 This property is similar to frbr:exemplar but does not refer to the class frbr:Manifestation.

+An exemplar should include all parts of a document but there may be gaps and omissions.
+If an exemplar only includes parts of a documents that can be identfied as other documents, one should better use property [narrowerExemplar].

     holding:exemplar a owl:ObjectProperty ;
         rdfs:label "has exemplar"@en ;
         rdfs:comment "Relates a Document to an Item that is an exemplar of the Document.
 This property is similar to frbr:exemplar but does not refer to the class frbr:Manifestation."@en ;